Victor-Okenwa/react-next-js-snippets/README.md

-# react-next-js-snippets README
+# react-next-js-smart-snippets README

-This is the README for your extension "react-next-js-snippets".
+This is the README for your extension "react-next-js-smart-snippets".
 After writing up a brief description, we recommend including the following sections.

 ## Features